 2,000 Hours Worth Of Training

-Of course, all of those stunts aren’t done day-of.
 Cruise spends hours upon hours training for the craziness of his day job.
 Take the helicopter scene in Mission: Impossible: Fallout.
 Cruise does a death-defying stunt where he’s piloting a helicopter as it goes into a 360-degree downward spiral into some mountains.

 According to an aerial assistant on set, Cruise spent around 2,000 hours preparing for the scene, training to make sure it was done correctly and, more importantly, safely.
+As you can see, he’s very demanding when it comes to his work.

 Cruise Climbed The Burj Khalifa

-Training to spiral a helicopter down into a mountain wasn’t even Cruise’s wildest stunt if you can imagine!
+Training to spiral a helicopter down into a mountain wasn’t even Cruise’s wildest stunt, if you can imagine!
 In Mission: Impossible – Ghost Protocol, the actor decided he didn’t need a double when his character Ethan Hunt went climbing up the world’s tallest building, the Burj Khalifa.

 He Also Hung Off The Side Of An Airplane

 Hopefully, you’re not afraid of airplanes and flying because this next stunt Cruise pulled off is enough to make those anti-fliers never step foot in an airport ever again.
-In Mission: Impossible – Rogue Nation, one scene show’s cruise hanging off the side of an airplane while it prepares to take off.
+In Mission: Impossible – Rogue Nation, one scene shows Cruise hanging off the side of an airplane while it prepares to take off.

 Amazingly, Cruise decided he wanted to be the one hanging off the plane!
 Thankfully, there is a hidden harness securing him to the side of the aircraft, because that makes it better.